Prepare data for bulk export or import

 To import data from data files with fixed-length or fixed-width fields, use a format file.
 For more information, see XML Format Files (SQL Server).

-Comma-separated value (CSV) files are not supported by SQL Server bulk-import operations.
-However, in some cases, a CSV file can be used as the data file for a bulk import of data into SQL Server.
+Starting with SQL Server 2017, a CSV file can be used as the data file for a bulk import of data into SQL Server.
 Note that the field terminator of a CSV file does not have to be a comma.
 To be usable as a data file for bulk import, a CSV file must comply with the following restrictions:

 Data fields never contain the field terminator.